|Nutrition Facts (per serving)|

-Reduce heat and allow to simmer for two hours, covered.
+Reduce heat and allow to simmer for 2 hours, covered.

-Stir occasionally, bringing up the beans from the bottom to prevent burning to so they will cook evenly.
+Stir occasionally, bringing up the beans from the bottom to prevent burning and so they will cook evenly.

 Add the salt after 1 hour.

-The beans are done when soft but still hold their shape.
+The beans are done when they're soft but still hold their shape.

 - You can skip the hot peppers if you don't like them and substitute for bell peppers instead, although the dish really tastes better with a bit of heat.

 - If you don't have dried beans or you'd prefer a faster cooking meal, you can use canned beans.
 The dish will cook in much less time.
 Make sure you add a cup of water for simmering along with the barbecue sauce and tomato sauce.
 The beans should be ready in about a half an hour—although longer cooking over low heat will simply intensify the flavor.
 Just take care to not let the beans break down.

 How to Store and Freeze Texas Cowboy Beans